Royal Lincolnshire Regiment: The Victorian era

 In 1908, the Volunteers and Militia were reorganised under the Haldane Reforms, with the former becoming the Territorial Force (TF) and the latter the Special Reserve; the regiment now had one Reserve and two Territorial battalions.
 These were the 3rd Battalion (Special Reserve) at Lincoln, with the 4th Battalion (TF) at Broadgate in Lincoln and the 5th Battalion (TF) at Doughty Road in Grimsby (since demolished).

+When film director James Gordon, who had been involved in filming the Edison Studios' 1912 films The Relief of Lucknow and For Valour in Bermuda using military sites as locations and soldiers of the 2nd Battalion of the Queen's (Royal West Surrey) Regiment as extras, returned to Bermuda in 1914 with Victory Photoplay Company to film The Viking and The Mystery of the Poison Pool, both starring Betty Harte, soldiers from the 2nd Battalion of the Lincolnshire Regiment, which had replaced the 2nd Battalion of the Queen's in January 1914, provided soldiers as extras for the first film.

 First World War

 The regiment started the First World War with two regular battalions, one militia battalion and two territorial battalions.
 The 1st Lincolns were stationed in Portsmouth, the 2nd Lincolns on Garrison in Bermuda, and the 3rd in Lincoln.
 The 4th and 5th Battalions were the Territorial battalions, based throughout Lincolnshire.